Skip to main content

 Read-onlyIdempotent

-List milestones for a GitLab project or group, displaying progress statistics such as total and closed issue counts.
+List milestones for a project or group and get progress statistics including total and closed issue counts.

 Instructions